raspberrypilearning/python-web-server-with-flask/en/step_3.md

 - `def index()`: this is the name you give to the route; this one is called `index`, because it's the index (or home page) of the website
 - `return 'Hello world'`: this is the content of the web page, which is returned when the user goes to this URL

-The 2nd part of the `app.py` code:
+The 2nd part of the `app.py` code runs the web server and your app:

 ```python
 if __name__ == '__main__':
     app.run(debug=True, host='0.0.0.0')
 ```

-Runs the web server and your app.

 **Note:** the `host='0.0.0.0'` means the web app will be accessible to any device on the network.